dcunited001/dcunited001.github.io/_posts/2016-05-31-the-nature-of-god.md

 visceral lung-popping force.
-An illusory dream, for in their gusting fervor to align all to their will lies their philistinic ignorance of the universe’s preordained evolutionary endpoint, which itself reflects the metaphysical from whence we all descend.
+An illusory dream, for in their gusting fervor to align all to their will lies their philistinic ignorance of the universe’s preordained evolutionary endpoint, which itself reflects the metaphysical whence we all descend.
 As we broaden our knowledge, our belief systems overlap and homogenize.
 Henceforth, vicissitude portends attendant metamorphosis, approaching allineation with this original image.
 This imbues them with an Achilles heel, a vulnerability to an immeasurably meager stone: their beloved